adamcumiskey/Vine/README.md

 ## Introduction

+A Vine is a child that weakly retains and controls its Root.
+A Root strongly retains and starts a Vine.

 The Root type needs to

     1. Strongly retain the Vine
     1. Assign `vine.root = self` in the initializer
     1. Call `vine.start()` after the Root has finished initializing

 When creating a Vine, the `init(start: StartFunction?)` can be used to pass in a closure that will get executed when `start()` is called.
 This should be sufficient for most cases where only some initial bootstrapping logic needs to occur.
 If you need a more advanced Vine